Maak een afspraak

 Possible test results

-- Normal: no indication for the presence of trisomy 21, 18 or 13 in the baby.
+- Normal: there is no indication for the presence of trisomy 21, 18 or 13 in the baby.

-- Abnormal: strong suspicion of the presence of trisomy 21, 18 or 13 in the baby.
+- Abnormal: there is a strong suspicion of the presence of trisomy 21, 18 or 13 in the baby.

 - To have complete certainty, an abnormal NIPT result should always be confirmed by an invasive test, preferably amniocentesis.

-- Inconclusive: the NIPT result cannot exclude nor confirm the presence of trisomy 21, 18 or 13 in the baby.
-An inconclusive result occurs in less than 1% of the analyzed samples.
+- Inconclusive: rarely, the NIPT result cannot exclude nor confirm the presence of trisomy 21, 18 or 13 in the baby.
 In this case, further follow-up is recommended, either by a new NIPT analysis on a second blood sample (at no additional cost), or additional ultrasound followed by an invasive test (amniocentesis).

-- No result: in less than 0,5% of the cases, the NIPT fails.
+- No result: exceptionally, the NIPT fails.
 If this is due to technical issues, the NIPT can be repeated once on a second blood sample (at no additional cost), or you can opt for another test.

 NIPT is reimbursed in Belgium.